BayashiPascal/RunRecorder/README.md

 ### 2.1.8 Get the measures

-After adding your measurements you'll want to use retrieve them.
+After adding your measurements you'll want to retrieve them.
 You can do so as follow.

-*RunRecorder retrieve the data as a structure which you could use according to your needs.
-For convenience, it also provides a function to convert this structure to CSV format and print it to a stream.*
+RunRecorder retrieve the data as a structure which you could use according to your needs.
+For convenience, it also provides a function to convert this structure to CSV format and print it to a stream.

 ```
 #include <stdio.h>